-Without a protective coating, steel -- which is mostly iron -- combines with oxygen and moisture in the atmosphere to produce rust -- a process known as corrosion.
+Without a protective coating, steel, which is mostly iron, combines with oxygen and moisture in the atmosphere to produce rust.
+This is a process known as corrosion.
 To prevent this, pipe manufacturers galvanize steel pipes by coating them with a thick layer of zinc.
 They either dip the pipes in a vat of the molten metal or use electroplating techniques.

-Preparing New Galvanized Pipes
+Preparing New Galvanized Pipes for Paint

-If you've just had new ductwork or galvanized drain pipes installed, there is a good chance that the metal still has a layer of oil on it; before you paint the metal, you have to remove the oil.
+If you've just had galvanized water pipes installed, there is a good chance that the metal still has a layer of oil on it; before you paint the metal, you have to remove the oil.
 A solvent such as naphtha or lacquer thinner is best for this; moisten a rag with either solvent and thoroughly wipe down the area you intend to paint.
 Use either solvent with care: Both are flammable, and both give off dangerously noxious fumes.

-Use Water-Based Paint
+Use Water-Based Paint on Steel Pipes

 Zinc reacts with the solvents and binders in alkyd and oil-based paints to produce a soapy film that causes the paint to peel and slip off, so avoid those types of paints unless you find one specifically designed for painting galvanized metal.
 A water-based direct-to-metal, or DTM, paint designed for marine applications is the most reliable choice, but any quality acrylic latex paint will adhere.
 To be on the safe side -- and ensure reliable colors -- prime the metal with a water-based primer before painting.
-Apply the paint with a brush, roller or handheld airless spray gun.
+Apply the paint with a brush, roller, or handheld airless spray gun.
 You'll probably need two coats; allow the first to dry for two hours before applying the second.